nexus-Six/camelk-integration-workshop/README.md

 -  Red Hat Integration - Camel K
 -  Red Hat OpenShift Serverless

-### Create a telegram account
-We prepared three Camel K examples, from simple to advanced.
-For the advanced examples, we will run an integration between telegram and Knative sources.
-Therefore, we need a telegram account before we get started.

-> Note: if you haven't used telegram before, you can simply download the `Telegram` mobile app and create a new account there.
-Remember to create an unique username as well.

-After we have the telegram account, we still need two things:
-1. A telegram bot
-2. Chat ID

-#### Create a telegram bot
-&#9744; Search for username @BotFather \
-&#9744; Start the chat (/start) \
-&#9744; Send /newbot to @BotFather \
-&#9744; Follow the instruction of @BotFather and create a name and username for the bot.
-&#9744; Once the bot is created, we will get a token to access the HTTP API, **keep the token secure and store it safely**.

-#### Get our Chat ID
-&#9744; Search for username @RawDataBot with name `Telegram Bot Raw` \
-&#9744; Start the chat (/start) \
-&#9744; You will receive a message from the @RawDataBot, store the `"id"` in the `"chat"` section somewhere safe.

 ## Start the workshop

 First, we need to login to the OpenShift cluster from both web console and terminal.